 Units of General Local Government who receive CDBG funding in the CDBG-PF, CDBG-PLNG, CDBG-PFED, and/or CDBG-ED program are monitored prior to project completion.
 A risk matrix is completed prior to monitoring to identify risk criteria.
 The outcome of the risk matrix determines whether a desk monitoring or on-site monitoring visit is required.
 Minority Business Enterprises/Women's Business Enterprises (MBE/WBE) utilization is reported by grantees.
-Funded projects are evaluated for compliance with UGLG comprehensive plans.
+Funded projects are reviewed for inclusion with UGLG comprehensive plans.

 Annually, the CDBG-H program develops a risk analysis of the grantees to prioritize grantees for monitoring.
-The program staff conducts two monitoring reviews each month for program compliance.
+Each of the CDBG-H Regions are monitored yearly for compliance.
+In addition, the program staff conducts two monitoring reviews each month on the locally-held Revolving Loan Funds for program compliance.
 Among the items included in the review are: